Nyad (film): Ratification and record controversies

-Nyad's crossing from Cuba to Florida took four attempts over four years but lost its formal recognition from the Guinness Book of World Records due to controversy between leading swimming organizations about whether the swim could actually be authentic, based on the existing evidence.
+Nyad's crossing from Cuba to Florida took four attempts over four years and has never been formally ratified due to the lack of independent observers and incomplete records.
+The Guinness Book of World Records revoked Nyad's achievement.
+Nyad responded by saying "Maybe I had too much hubris, like, ‘I don’t need to prove this to anybody.’
+That's my bad".

-Nyad first sought formal recognition of her feat from leading figures in the marathon swimming community shortly after completing her swim in 2013, but she was immediately held to questioning about what kind of equipment she used, how much her crew assisted her in the water, and why her speed nearly doubled in some portions of the swim.

-According to a 2014 Openwaterpedia entry, the Florida Straits Open Water Swimming Association (FSOWSA), which did not exist at the time of the swim, was established to set rules and standards to ratify Nyad's 2013 swim to Cuba, but according to one of the leading marathon organizations, the World Open Water Swimming Association (WOWSA), founded in 2008, there is limited evidence that FSOWSA exists.

-In 2018, according to Time, Nyad reached out to the World Open Water Swimming Association (WOWSA) to request official recognition of her swim, but at the time, no official standards for ratifying such a swim existed other than those followed by the English Channel Association.

-The Los Angeles Times reported that Nyad had lied about her swimming record previously.
-She claimed to have placed sixth at the 1968 Olympic trials, which she never actually attended.
-She also stated in her 2015 memoir Find a Way, which served as the basis of the film, that she was the first person to swim around Manhattan, when she was actually the seventh.
+However, the Los Angeles Times reported that on previous occasions Nyad had lied about her swimming record, stating that she placed sixth at the 1968 Olympic trials, which she never actually attended, and claiming in her 2015 memoir Find a Way, which served as the basis of the film, that she was the first person to swim around Manhattan, when she was in fact the seventh.

-Some Nyad supporters have dismissed scrutiny of the swimmer as a sexist response to a powerful woman, but her detractors have countered that marathon swimming is one of the few sports where women frequently best men in competition.
-Athletes like Gertrude Ederle, Greta Andersen, Shelley Taylor-Smith, and Cindy Nicholas have been celebrated by the swimming community for outperforming men in endurance and speed.
+Some Nyad supporters dismissed scrutiny of Nyad as a sexist response to a powerful woman, but her detractors have countered that marathon swimming is one of the few sports where women frequently best men in competition.
+Athletes like Gertrude Ederle, Greta Andersen, Shelley-Taylor Smith and Cynthia Nicholas have been celebrated by the swimming community for outperforming men in endurance and speed.